dchoi77/Learn_GNNs/Mixup/README.md

 The mixup vicinal distribution can be understood as a form of data augmentation that encourages the model to behave linearly in-between training examples.

-Sampling from the mixup vicinal distribution produces virtual feature-target vectors

 ![mixup](./artifacts/mixup_02.png)

-where